 Jack of all trades

 It’s cool to be a jack of all trades.
-Such people can do almost anything and are fairly good at most everything they do.
+Such people can do almost anything and are pretty darn good at most everything they do.

 You can call up any handyperson and expect more or less the same results as from any other, but when you want a specific job done very well, who do we call?

-Become a specialist!
+Become a Specialist

 There’s something you know extremely well (kite flying, bungee jumping, writing, – something), something you know so well that if you were to write interesting and helpful articles about it on a consistent basis you would attract a very specific readership and you’d become viewed as an expert in that field.